TheDarkSkyXD/PlayListify/docs/specifications/user_stories.md

 *   Acceptance Criteria:
     *   The scheduler reads the user's sync frequency from settings to determine its interval.
-    *   The scheduler pauses if a user-initiated task (like a new import or download) is active, to prioritize the user's actions.
-It will resume after the user's tasks are complete.
+    *   **The scheduler will not initiate a new health check if the background task queue is actively processing tasks (i.e., `queue.size > 0` or `queue.pending > 0`).
+It will skip the current cycle and attempt to run again at its next scheduled interval.**

 ### Story 5.5: Manual Playlist Refresh
 As a user, I want a button to manually trigger a health check on a specific playlist so I can get its up-to-the-minute status on demand.